 When Tiger Woods arrived on the scene in 1996, the golf world exploded in so many ways.
 I started writing feverishly about new golf courses, golf communities and golf travel destinations.
 Like many in the golf industry, I thank Tiger for propelling the game to a new level on and off the course.

 I started this blog on a whim nine years ago when I realized I had a lot more to say than what I was writing in magazines and on other sites.
 Little did I know that so many people are interested in golf travel, wine and my other interests.
 The site has attracted nearly one million visitors since my very first post.
 To say I’m amazed and appreciative would be a vast understatement.
 Interesting, too, is that some of my readers don’t know a golf ball from a tennis ball.
 They just seem to like my writing style.

-The Golf Travel Guru site is my way of giving back and imparting the knowledge about golf travel I’ve gained from circling the globe for the past 30 years.
+The Golf Travel Guru site is my way of giving back and imparting the knowledge about golf travel, wine, sports and fitness I’ve gained from circling the globe for the past 30 years.
 It’s probably no surprise I’ve played in golf travel havens like Scotland and Ireland numerous times, but I’ve also teed it up in exotic locals like Kenya, Morocco, China and The Canary islands to name a few and visited wine regions in France, Italy, Germany, South Africa, Argentina and Napa/Sonoma in California.

 Hey, thanks for taking the time to read about The Golf Travel Guru.
-Enjoy my blog and I hope to see you on a fairway one of these days.
+Enjoy my blog and I hope to see you on a fairway or at a vineyard one of these days.